AntoniosOurdas/SnakeGame2/README.md

 # Snake Game 2
-This is a snake game application developed for Data Structures course.
+This is 2nd assignment of a snake game application developed on Data Structures course.